karimm-ai/NiceShot_AI/README.md

-# **NiceShot AI: Python Computer Vision Tool**
+# **NiceShot_AI: Python Computer Vision Tool**

-NiceShot AI is a powerful and easy-to-use Python tool powered by computer vision to analyze gameplay videos.
+NiceShot AI is a Python tool powered by computer vision to analyze gameplay videos.
 With the integration of cutting-edge libraries like YOLO, OpenCV, and FFmpeg, NiceShot AI is designed to automatically detect, track and clip key gameplay events from Call of Duty: Black Ops 6.

 ---